What is GDPR compliant consent?

 This means, when it comes to personal data processing, there are several available legal grounds you can rely on.

-You are not necessarily obligated to obtain consent for processing personal data, as long as your processing is based on one of the legal basis and you can assure the lawfulness of processing.
+You are not necessarily obligated to obtain consent for processing personal data, as long as your processing is based on one of the legal bases and you can assure the lawfulness of processing.

 However, most organizations will find that if they want to continue with their usual processing activities – for example, in marketing activities.
 If you rely on consent, you will have to obtain consent that meets certain requirements– it has to be “freely given“, “specific“, “informed” and “unambiguous“.